Read This First

 Prompt 1: List and describe the diverse notions of “ explanation ” cited by philosophers.

-The central claim is this: Philosophers have explored various notions of “explanation,” each offering a different perspective on what it means to explain phenomena.
+In plain terms: Philosophers have explored various notions of “explanation,” each offering a different perspective on what it means to explain phenomena.

 Why do apples fall from trees?